tymyrddin/purple/source/docs/distribution-networks/operating-context/system-composition/vendor-platform.md

 ## Vendor ecosystem

-The confident half of the picture is coherent: an SAP core on Azure for the enterprise and market side, GE Smallworld plus Lovion plus IBM Maximo for the network-model and asset side, and a Landis+Gyr, Iskraemeco, Kaifa and Sagemcom metering base talking over Utility Connect's CDMA network.
-The gaps left in the operational-technology heart are
-narrower: the ADMS if a distinct product exists, the protection-relay maker, and the OT-monitoring tool are the items public careers and press material does not name.
+The families divide into a firmly-pinned enterprise-and-metering half and a harder-won operational-technology heart, taken one at a time below.

 ### ERP

-Well attested, and the clearest of the set.
+The clearest of the set.
 The core is SAP, migrated to S/4HANA, with SAP Cloud for Customer (C4C) as the CRM, SAP Ariba and the SAP Business Network on procurement, and SAP BTP as the integration layer, all named on the [Stedin IT careers page](https://werkenbij.stedin.net/it-en-data), with further module detail on S/4HANA and C4C in Stedin adverts surfaced on a job aggregator.
 The IT team "Services & Markt" is named as the operator of the SAP estate.
 So the administrative and market-facing digital core is a fairly pure SAP stack.

 ### Cloud providers

-Well attested: Microsoft Azure.
+The cloud is Microsoft Azure.
 Stedin describes having migrated the greater part of its business applications to the Azure Public Cloud, with a Solution Architect Cloud Transitie role and a hybrid Azure-plus-on-premises posture (Stedin job-board adverts), an emphasis consistent across its IT careers page and security vacancies.
 No evidence of AWS or
 Google as a primary platform surfaced.
 Security certifications sought are Azure-oriented, which reinforces a single-hyperscaler reading.

 ### GIS

-Well attested: GE Smallworld, paired with Lovion for network documentation and work management, feeding the asset register (found in a Stedin Smallworld GIS Developer advert on a technical job board).
+GE Smallworld is paired with Lovion for network documentation and work management, feeding the asset register (found in a Stedin Smallworld GIS Developer advert on a technical job board).
 The product family is the utility-standard [GE Vernova Smallworld](https://www.gevernova.com/software/products/geospatial-network-management-smallworld-gis) geospatial network model.
 The same advert notes an API-first, loosely-coupled target architecture and, usefully, an